Building Docker Images with heroku.yml

 as: DATABASE

-option allows you to attach multiple instances of the same add-on provider with different names.
+option, you can attach multiple instances of the same add-on provider with different names.

 heroku.yml